shawnkellis/ContinuityM/_essays/the-emergence-of-interplanetary-identity.md

 description: "How identity persists and adapts across planetary and orbital computational systems"
 ---

-*Written by S.K.E. — shawnkellis.com*
+*Written by Shawn K. Ellis — shawnkellis.github.io*